-Many Europeans are still facing energy poverty and are not able to heat their homes, in particular single-parents, mostly women.
+Many Europeans are still facing energy poverty and are not able to heat their homes.
 Buildings are responsible for approximately 40% of energy consumption and 36% of CO2 emissions in the EU.
-We believe all housing should be energetically renovated within the next 10 years and environmental standards for buildings must aim to minimalise the use of embodied energy during planning and construction and a maximum of energy efficiency during their lifecycle .
+We believe that all housing should be energetically renovated within the next 10 years and that environmental standards for new builds should be higher.
 We need higher taxation for property purchases that exceed individual needs.
 We also need better rental rights for people who cannot afford to buy a house and those who prefer not to own a home.
 In places where rents have increased in the last decades we support the introduction of rent control measures, which have already been implemented in several places.
 We also support cities who are putting restrictions on short-term tourist lets that drive up rental prices.
-The geographic side of public housing in Europe is currently based on the economic value of houses.
-This results in segregation between rich and poor and thus also between ethnic groups.
-We counter this on a policy basis.